Degubi/PDFTableExtractor/README.md

-## About:
- - Simple application for extracting tables from PDF-s
- - For usage, download & installation info check the Wiki page
+# Check the Wiki page for info
- - For feature requests/bug reports use the Issues page